GSA/digitalgov.gov/content/about/lost-and-found-mapping-page.md

     </td>

     <td style="width: 50%;text-align: left;vertical-align: top">
-      <a title="Storyboarding is Key to Successful Storytelling" href="https://www.digitalgov.gov/2014/04/25/storyboarding-is-key-to-successful-storytelling/">Storyboarding is Key to Successful Storytelling</a><br /> <a title="Storyboard: A Tool for a Successful Video" href="https://www.digitalgov.gov/2014/04/11/storyboard-a-tool-for-a-successful-video/">Storyboard: A Tool for a Successful Video</a>
+      <a title="Storyboarding is Key to Successful Storytelling" href="{{ site.baseurl }}/2014/04/25/storyboarding-is-key-to-successful-storytelling/">Storyboarding is Key to Successful Storytelling</a><br /> <a title="Storyboard: A Tool for a Successful Video" href="{{ site.baseurl }}/2014/04/11/storyboard-a-tool-for-a-successful-video/">Storyboard: A Tool for a Successful Video</a>
     </td>
   </tr>